KleaTech/MacIssues/README.md

 - There's no Total Commander
   - Solution: https://mac.eltima.com/file-manager.html
+  - Note: this is quite limited compared to Total Commander.

 - There's no simple plain text editor
   - Solution: http://www.barebones.com/products/bbedit/
+  - Note: this is quite limited compared to Notepad++.
+An alternative is to just use VS Code.

 - No easy way to maximize/restore a window (not full screen)
   - Note: Double click on title bar sometimes work but is not consistent.